TheGhouls/oct/doc/running_tests.rst

 Configuration
 -------------

-Before runing tests, don't forget to update your configuration if your turrets are running on a different IP address from the master
+Before running the tests, don't forget to update your configuration if your turrets are running on a different IP address from the master.

 Starting the test
 -----------------

-Simple as a command :
+Just type:

 .. code-block:: bash

     oct-run /path/to/oct/project

-And that's it, your test will start and your turret will now fire at the target.
-If everything is going ok you should see an output like that :
+And that's it, your test will start and your turrets will now fire at the target.
+If everything is going ok you should see an output like:

 .. code-block:: bash